IPL-UV/xarrayvideo/README.md

  - The cloud mask with 5 classes is compressed losslessly to 0.3403 bpppb.
  - Sentinel's Scene Classification Layer (SCL) is compressed losslessly to 0.1001 bpppb respectively.

 Here is a plot with some results of different compression approaches for the multiespectral Sentinel 2 data (7 bands).
-Note that we also use JPEG2000 as a comparison, encoding every timestep at a time, but all bands in a single image (instead of relying on sets of 3 bands as for video compression):
+Note that we also use JPEG2000 as a comparison, encoding every timestep at a time (but all bands 7 in a single image, instead of relying on sets of 3 bands as for video compression):

 ![Results](examples/results_bpppb.png)